Wenhao-Ding/Wenhao-Ding.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Eng. in Engineering (Air Transportation ), Nanjing University of Aeronautics and Astronautics, 2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Engineering (Transportation), Nanjing University of Aeronautics and Astronautics, 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Aerospace Engineering, The University of Tokyo, 2026 (expected)

 Work experience
 ======